ajthinking/laravel-easy-postgis/readme.md

 ## Configuration

-Set the prefixes TODO.
+In config/postgis.php you can set:
+* column type indicators (wkt/geometry)
+* geometry type indicators (POLYGON, LINESTRING ...)
+* database prefix for triggers and functions
+* srid (default is 4326)
+* database schema (default is public)

 ## License

-CC0 - do whatever you want.
+CC0 - use however you want.